 Find creative ideas and tips to embrace a Minimalist Christmas in your home!
 Add cozy charm and tradition without the overwhelming addition of too much of everything.

 Christmas decorating adds so much warmth but it’s also easy to become consumed with the addition of holiday decor.

 Embracing these Minimalist Christmas tips can keep the stress to a minimum while allowing your holiday decor to shine!
 It’s especially nice when entertaining extended family and making the most of your existing space.

 I love chatting with you about minimalist home design, and I’ve written about this lifestyle frequently throughout the years.
 You can even learn about how to begin simple living – an anchor of the minimalist movement!

-Before you start decorating, declutter!
+- A true minimalist always begins with a clean slate!
+Before you start decorating, declutter.
 This will not only allow you to assess what you have to work with and prevent your home from becoming overwhelmed with stuff, but it will also allow your minimalist Christmas decor to shine!

 - You can get my decluttering checklist and tips here.